 If VCAT decides against you and you have an outstanding FHOG liability, including the amount of the FHOG required to be repaid and any penalty imposed, you are still liable to pay interest on any unpaid amount.

 Interest is calculated on a daily basis from the last day for payment until the day payment is made.
 The interest rate applied is the sum of the market rate and the premium rate.

+View the current and historical market rates of interest.
 The premium rate of interest is 8 per cent per annum.